 These are not the only benefits of modern funnel marketing, however.
 With social media as ubiquitous as it is, customers often become brand ambassadors on their own, advocating for their favorite brands and products.
 Furthermore, it creates greater possibility to connect to their friends and followers through data on mutual interests, as well as the ability to remain connected with past customers through automatically generated customer profiles.

-Taken in all together, the effectiveness of the new market funnel is dependant upon something that previous iterations tended to overlook: customer relationships.
+Taken in all together, the effectiveness of the new market funnel is dependent upon something that previous iterations tended to overlook: customer relationships.

 Depend on the Right Tools.

 Perhaps the most effective tool for building customer relationship through the marketing funnel is customer relationship management (CRM).
 CRM systems give marketing teams the ability to personalize, optimize, and record every client and lead interaction.
 Here’s how:

 Cloud-based CRM options give marketing teams the ability to work together seamlessly while providing a consistent customer experience.
 Real-time client data can be accessed by all authorized users, so that no customer ever gets lost in the shuffle as they move between representatives.

 Automated task management and case management cuts down on the amount of busy work that marketers have to carry out, as well as providing them with a more comprehensive look at their data and customers.
 This means that they can not only better tailor the customer experience to each individual lead, but also that they can focus more of their efforts on nurturing those leads one on one.

 Multi-channel integration means that marketers are able to easily manage campaigns across every channel, adjusting to suit the varying audiences where necessary.
 Modern customers use more channels than ever before, and are also much more likely to move between channels through the course of their journey.
 By taking advantage of multi-channel integration, marketers ensure that the level of service remains consistent.